vitorliu-55/ds-ml-portfolio/pipeline-sandbox/README.md

 Things to improve in next projects:
 - EDA: was quick and poor.
 - Data Wrangling: forgot to do Data Wrangling.
+- Feature Engineering: forgot to do Feature Engineering.
 - Model selection: did not interpretate model.
 - General: used redundant block of codes.